Existence of solutions to gas expansion problem through a sharp corner for 2-D Euler equations with general equation of state: Introduction

 Let us consider the two-dimensional isentropic Euler equations of gas dynamics \cite{li2011semi}

 where $\rho$ denotes the density, $u$ and $v$ denotes the flow velocity in the $x$ and $y$ direction, respectively, $p=p(\tau)$ denotes the pressure of the gas and $\tau=1/\rho$ is the specific volume.
+For simplicity of notation and computations, we use $(u, v, \tau)$ as our primitive variables instead of $(u, v, \rho)$.

 Cauchy problem for the system \eqref{eq: 1} is a complicated and challenging open problem.
-The two-dimensional Riemann problem is a particular kind of Cauchy problem which consists of constant initial data along any ray passing through origin.
-The expansion problems of a flow into vacuum are usually special cases of two-dimensional Riemann problem, which are concerned with interaction of planar rarefaction waves and/or centered rarefaction waves.
-The study of two-dimensional Riemann problems are significant in theoretical and numerical analysis and many engineering applications too; see \cite{glimm2008transonic,kurganov2002solution,lax1998solution, tesdall2007triple}.
+The two-dimensional Riemann problem is a particular kind of Cauchy problem which consists of constant initial data along any ray passing through the origin.
+The expansion problems of a flow into a vacuum are usually special cases of two-dimensional Riemann problems, which are concerned with the interaction of planar rarefaction waves and/or centered rarefaction waves.
+In recent years, a lot of significant work has been done for the two-dimensional compressible Euler system as well as numerous other related models for a variety of initial and boundary value problems; see viz. \cite{barthwal2022existence, BARTHWAL2023127022, chen2019semi, li1998two, li2011semi, song2009semi, zheng2012systems, barthwal2022simple, hu2018improved, hu2019regularity, barthwalconstruction, barthwal2022two}.
+In particular for gas expansion problems through a sharp corner or wedge, we refer the reader to \cite{lai2015expansion, lai2019global, lai2021interactions, li2002two, li2011characteristic, sheng2018two, zafar2016expansion} and references cited therein.
+The study of two-dimensional Riemann problems is significant in theoretical and numerical analysis and many engineering applications too; see \cite{glimm2008transonic,kurganov2002solution,lax1998solution, tesdall2007triple}.
 So the study in this article is of utter importance.

 We refer Figure \ref{fig: 1} to impose an initial data on the system \eqref{eq: 1} of the form